 Adrienne has divided the post into two parts.
 Part I (here) looks at how the writer might step into the editorial pro's shoes.
 Part II (here) looks at how the editor/proofreader might consider the writer's needs when framing their quotation.
 Here's an introductory excerpt:

 The most productive relationships between writers and their editors/proofreaders come about when both parties explain themselves clearly from the outset.
 If you’re reading this because you’re the writer, then we’re talking about the brief.
 If you’re reading this because you’re the editor or proofreader, we’re talking about the way we explain the services we offer.
-That we will cover next week.

-All text on this blog, The Proofreader's Parlour, and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–17 Louise Harnby.
+All text on The Editing Blog and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–20 Louise Harnby.
 Please do not copy or reproduce any of the content, in whole or part, in any form, unless you ask first.